 During this self-isolation time, local health officials will call them to check in on them and record their information on a Health Status Record form.

 Pan Wen-chung, Taiwan’s Ministry of Education, has informed that these students can either quarantine at the government-approved centers or at government-accepted hotels.

 If a student chooses the former option, the school will have to pay (US$50) per day to the Ministry of Health and Welfare (MOHW) three days in advance of check-in.
 There is also a third option that relies on quarantine centers or dormitories provided by private schools, also approved by local health officers.

 Keep in mind that given the emphasis on imported cases, Taiwan has been keeping an eye on the COVID-19 situation around the globe and it’s only opening its borders for a reduced number of passports and for a limited number of reasons.

-As of September 20th, Taiwan is still keeping the numbers of COVID case very low!
-There are 507 positive COVID cases and only 7 registered deaths. (source)
+As of April 8, Taiwan is still keeping the numbers of COVID-19 cases very low.
+The territory has reported 1,050 positive COVID cases and only 10 deaths.

 Taiwan is a relatively small island inhabited by almost 24 million people.
 In practical terms, it has operated as an independent territory from China since the end of the Civil War in 1950.

 However, the Chinese government has claimed sovereignty over Taiwan since 1949.
 Due to this situation, China requests other nations not to have direct diplomatic relationships with the island.

 Taiwan had already had enough to worry about regarding its context of political uncertainty and growing social unrest when the hardest pandemic recorded in a century happened to break right at its door in the city of Wuhan, China.

 It is of no surprise that Taiwan’s economy and flourishing tourism industry took a hit, as most of the world did, being forced to close its borders and strictly police commercial activity.